 Professor Ochieng's research interests are in the design of positioning and navigation systems for land, sea and air applications; Air Traffic Management (ATM) and Intelligent Transport Systems (ITS).
 He has made significant contributions to major international projects including the design of the European Geostationary Navigation Overlay Service (EGNOS) and GALILEO, GNSS measurement error modelling, specification of aircraft trajectory mangement tools for the Single European Sky's ATM Research (SESAR) programme, and integrated positioning and navigation systems for for many applications including ITS.

-Auriol Stevens was appointed CEO and Director of the Virtual Technology Cluster Group (VTC Group) in July 2015.
+Auriol is also Director and former CEO of the Virtual Technology Cluster Group (VTC Group).
 The VTC Group, which launched in March 2016, is an organisation that brings together key elements of the UK’s technology ecosystem enabling tech start-ups and SMEs to scale up and gain access to the supply chains of multinational companies.
-Auriol currently manages the first application of the model, the Lockheed Martin Virtual Technology Cluster.

 Since spinning out the VTC Group, Auriol remains a Director at Restoration Partners, the Technology Merchant Bank, that works alongside visionary entrepreneurs in the dynamic, high-value, technology sector.
 Working at executive and board level, Auriol supported entrepreneurial leaders in the identification, formulation and execution of an exit strategy.